WARNING: This story contains an image of a swastika.

 Swastika mowed into front lawn of home in Elgin County

-The comments made by Majkutewicz were deemed by the discipline committee as violating professional standards; they described them as “disgraceful, dishonorable and unprofessional,” occurring between September 2019 and May 2020 based on disciplinary records.
+The comments made by Majkutewicz were deemed by the discipline committee as violations of professional standards-described as “disgraceful, dishonourable and unprofessional.”
+These statements were recorded between September 2019 and May 2020 according to disciplinary records.

-Majkutewicz is expected to regain her license in March 2026 but must complete certain courses along with other requirements outlined by the discipline committee; she also has obligations to inform future employers about her disciplinary history.
+Majkutewicz is expected to regain her license in March 2026 but must complete specific courses along with other “remedial activities,” as stated by the discipline committee.
+She will also need to inform future employers about her disciplinary history while notifying the college regarding any new positions she accepts.

 Majkutewicz and Van Sickle are anticipated back in court later this month.